Resources

 107. Flinch Out - using the body’s natural response to move away from a threat

-108. Multitasking - doing muliple complex tasks at the same time which is not actually possible in CQB
+108. Multitasking - doing muliple complex tasks at the same time which is not actually possible in CQC

 109. Task switching - rapidly switching between complex tasks